 The FAA classifies failure conditions according to the severity of their effects as defined in paragraphs 3.1.1 through 3.1.5 below.

-Note: The definitions provided for major, hazardous, and catastrophic failure conditions are the same as those found in § 25.4.
+Note: The description of the terms provided for major, hazardous, and catastrophic failure conditions are the same as those found in § 25.4.

 3.1.1 No Safety Effect.